 January 16, 2014 - Government has urged Mopani Copper Mines (MCM) to speed up the upgrading of the smelter at its Mufulira plant to reduce sulphur dioxide emissions.
 Deputy Minister of Mines, Energy and Water Development Richard Musukwa said MCM and other mining companies should work towards reducing sulphur dioxide emissions to have a pollution-free environment.
 Mr Musukwa said this on Wednesday when he toured the MCM smelter upgrade project in Mufulira.
 He was happy that once the project was completed, MCM would be able to reduce air pollution as the new smelter was expected to capture about 98 per cent of the sulphur dioxide emissions.
 He said the main purpose of upgrading the smelter in Mufulira was to replace the one which had been operating since 1937, and also to address the issue of emissions.
 Mr Musukuwa, who is Wusakile Member of Parliament, said the Government was hopeful that once the upgrade of the smelter was completed, MCM would be able to produce only two per cent of the emissions into the air as required by international standards.
 "As Government we value every life and because of this we want to ensure that all projects concerning the reduction of emissions are done and completed in record time.
 “This will safeguard the lives of our people and avoid the effects and impacts that emissions can cause on the environment,” Mr Musukwa said.
 MCM smelter upgrade project manager John Sakala said the company was committed to ensuring that the project was completed and commissioned by March this year.
 Mr Sakala said once the project was completed, the emission of sulphur dioxide would be reduced up to two per cent and end complaints among Mufulira residents.
 Earlier, Mr Musukwa said during a tour of the synclinorium shaft project in Wusakile that Government was pleased with the huge levels of investments by MCM.
 He said the shaft, when completed, would see the lifespan of the mine increased and that over 3,000 jobs would be created for the local people.
 MCM chief engineer Nicholas Lionnet said so far, about 90 per cent of the work in sinking the shaft had been done.
 Mr Lionnet said the main aim of sinking the new shaft was to increase the lifespan of the mine for another 30 years.

 December 13, 2013 - MOPANI Copper Mines (MCM)’s Mufulira smelter upgrade project at a cost of US$460 million is earmarked for completion by end of first quarter 2014.
 The upgrading of the smelter involving installation of three converters and construction of two acid plants executed under a three-phased programme beginning 2004, once completed is expected to bring to an end the problem of sulphur-dioxide emission that has been a thorn issue in the district.
 MCM chief operating officer Johan Jansen said once commissioned, the refurbished Mufulira smelter would vent out three per cent of the sulphur dioxide emission into the atmosphere, which was world standard.
-Mr Jansen said this when he gave a presentation on MCM operations and (CSR) programs during an dubbed “Non-Governmental Oarganisations forum” with a consortium of Mufulira-based civil society organisations (CSOs) held in Mufulira on Wednesday.
+Mr Jansen said this when he gave a presentation on MCM operations and corporate social responsibility (CSR) programs during an interactive meeting dubbed “Non-Governmental Oarganisations forum” with a consortium of Mufulira-based civil society organisations (CSOs) held in Mufulira on Wednesday.
 He said the Mufulira smelter at its inception in 1937 when technology was viewed as cutting edge was venting out 100 sulphur dioxide into the atmosphere.
 “When we took over running of the mine, we committed ourselves to reduce the emission of sulphur dioxide into the atmosphere to world standard and to that effect we embarked on a three-phased program in 2004,” he said.
 Mr Jansen said following the first and second phase upgrade exercise conducted between 2004-07 and 2007-9 respectively, the smelter plant was now capturing between 50 and 55 per cent sulphur-dioxide emissions.
 He said the third-phase of the upgrade project, which under the initial commitment was scheduled to complete by 2015 but had been fast-trucked and was now set to be completed by end of first quarter 2014, 97 per cent of the sulphur-dioxide emission would be captured.
 “The problem of sulphur-dioxide will have been addressed because emission of three per cent into the atmosphere is world standard,” he said.
 Meanwhile, Mr. Jansen said MCM was investing $12 million into a new skills school for training of artisan engineers.
 He said the school to be built with a capacity of 140 students per intake was earmarked for opening in 2014.
 And CSOs regional coordinator Edward Lange expressed happiness with MCM for its effort in contributing to improved wellbeing of the communities through its programs in health, education and sport.
 Mr. Lange described the interactive meeting as positive as it was aimed at creating a platform of engagement between the mining firm and CSOs in a quest to improve accountability in the mining sector.

 15, 2013 -